pokerth/pokerth/docs/win32_build_scripts/readme.txt

    the base directory as parameter.
 Interaction is required at the beginning after downloading Qt.
    Example: "pokerth_download_libs.cmd C:\pokerth_root"

+   In order to build the x64 version, run "pokerth_download_libs64.cmd c:\pokerth_root".

    This could take several hours.
 If you need to interrupt the script, you can do so by pressing Ctrl+c.
 After interrupting, you may